brlin-tw/audio-recorder-snap/README.md

 * Mpris interface doesn't seem to be working
 * Dbus interface doesn't seem to be working
 * M4A format not working (generated file not playable)
-* Format selection is buggy and not always affective at runtime
+* Format selection is buggy and not always effective at runtime

 ## Remaining Tasks